frc971/971-Robot-Code/README.md

 To learn more about git, see git(1) (`man git` or [git(1)](http://manpages.debian.net/cgi-bin/man.cgi?query=git>) (especially the NOTES section).

 ## Code reviews
 We want all code to at least have a second person look over it before it gets merged into the `master` branch.
 Gerrit has [extensive documentation on starting reviews](https://robotics.mvla.net/gerrit/Documentation/user-upload.html).
-TL;DR: `git push origin HEAD:refs/for/master` and then click on the link.
+TL;DR: `git push origin HEAD:refs/for/master` and then click on the link to add reviewers.
+If you just upload a change without adding any reviewers, it might sit around for a long time before anybody else notices it.
 [git-review](http://manpages.debian.org/cgi-bin/man.cgi?query=git-review) can make the upload process simpler.

 ## Building the code